-Approval of financial statements and dividend distribution
+Approval of 2023 Integrated Annual Report and dividend distribution

-On 27 April 2023 the Shareholder's Meeting approved the financial statements for the year ended 31 December 2022, which reported a net profit of €36,032,511, and took note of the consolidated financial statements for the year ended 2022, which reported a net income attributable to the parent company of €45,333,687 as well as of the Non-Financial Statement drawn up pursuant to Legislative Decree 254/206.
+During their ordinary meeting of 22 April 2024, the shareholders approved the financial statements as at and for the year ended 31 December 2023, which showed a profit for the year of €39,068,251, and acknowledged the consolidated financial statements as at and for the year ended 31 December 2023, which showed a profit for the year attributable to the Group of €61,903,162, as well as the consolidated non-financial statement prepared in accordance with Legislative decree no. 254/206.

-The Shareholders' Meeting also resolved to distribute a dividend of ≤ 0.50 per eligible Ordinary Share at the record date (i.e. 16 May 2023), with coupon detachment on 15 May 2023 and payment date on 17 May 2023.
-The Shareholder's Meeting has then approved the allocation of the residual portion of the profit for the year to the Legal Reserve for $\leq 1,802$ thousands and to the Reserve for Retained Earnings for $\leq 3,430$ thousands.
+The Shareholders' Meeting also resolved to distribute a dividend of \in 0.55 per eligible ordinary share at the record date (i.e. 14 May 2024), with coupon detachment on 13 May 2024 and payment date on 15 May 2024.
+The Shareholders' Meeting then approved the allocation of the remaining profit for the year, allocating \in 1,953 thousand to the legal reserve and \in 3,615 thousand to the reserve for retained earnings.